Renumelb/HW18/README.md

 where SEALER ADDRESS is the public address of each node (refer Step 1) and the SEALER_ONE_ENODE_ADDRESS is the enode address that was generated when node 1 was set to mine.

-NOTE: You will need to enter the node your password (Refer step 1) for each node to commence mining.
+NOTE: You will need to enter the node password (Refer step 1) for each node to commence mining.

 ![Mining Node 1](https://github.com/Renumelb/HW18/blob/main/Screenshots/Node1mining.PNG)
 ![Mining Node 2](https://github.com/Renumelb/HW18/blob/main/Screenshots/Node2mining.PNG)